By Paula Parker

-We often use the Yellow and Red Taxi's that are located to your right as you walk out of the Departure hall.
+For many years we would catch the Yellow and Red Taxi's, which are located to your right as you walk out of the Departure hall.

 The red and yellow taxi's are metered and will cost you around 500 baht including a 100 baht booking fee.